mono/website/docs/getting-started/install/linux/index.md

 yum-config-manager --add-repo http://download.mono-project.com/repo/centos/
 ```

-Update your package cache if necessary, and run a package upgrade to upgrade existing packages to the latest available.
+Update your package cache and run a package upgrade to upgrade existing packages to the latest available.

 Users of CentOS or RHEL (or similar distributions) may need to add the [EPEL repository](https://fedoraproject.org/wiki/EPEL) to their system to satisfy all dependencies